 Threading replies

-By default, Waypoint prevents email replies from being grouped into a single thread.
-This ensures transactional messages (like receipts or password resets) stay separate in the inbox.
+By default, Waypoint keeps email replies from being grouped into a single thread, so transactional messages (receipts, password resets, etc.) stay separate in the inbox.

-However, there are cases where threading can be useful - for example, keeping replies within the same conversation thread.
+There are cases where threading is useful, though — for example, keeping back-and-forth replies in one conversation.

 Example of threaded replies on Gmail sent through Waypoint.